Archive-42/redux-docs/md-docs/core-concepts.md

 <span class="token plain"> visibilityFilter</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> </span><span class="token string" style="color: #a6e22e">'SHOW_COMPLETED'</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-This object is like a “model” except that there are no setters.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This object is like a “model” except that there are no setters.
 This is so that different parts of the code can’t change the state arbitrarily, causing hard-to-reproduce bugs.

 To change something in the state, you need to dispatch an action.
 An action is a plain JavaScript object (notice how we don’t introduce any magic?) that describes what happened.
 Here are a few example actions: